 The Examination will take place at the Gasthuisberg campus of the University of Leuven on the 12th and 13th April 2019.
 Candidates are expected to be present from 10:00 on the 12th April and until 14:00 on the 13th April.
 The address of the campus is UZ Leuven, Herestraat 49, 3000 Leuven.
 A more precise location will be provided in due course.

 The purpose of the European Pain Federation EFIC Examination for the Diploma in Pain Medicine (EDPM) is to improve the standard of pain assessment and treatment through the provision of a qualification for all medical professionals that tests their broad understanding of all types of pain and their treatment.
-The content of the Examination is based upon the European Pain Federation EFIC Curriculum for the European Diploma in Pain Medicine (‘the Curriculum’) and selected accompanying materials.
+The content of the Examination is based upon the European Pain Federation EFIC Curriculum for the European Diploma in Pain Medicine (‘the Curriculum’) and selected accompanying materials, primarily the recommended reading list’.

 The EDPM is open to all qualified doctors who see and treat pain.
 Appropriate clinical experience in pain assessment and treatment is essential.
 Residents and fellows working in multidisciplinary pain centres or multidisciplinary pain clinics are ideal candidates, though the qualification is open to all doctors, specialists or general practitioners, with an interest in pain and its management.